dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 where $\pi_*(\bar Y )_{\QQ_\ell}$ is just a finite-dimensional $\QQ_\ell\dash$vector space.

 Sanity check: let $\bar Y = \GG_m$, and recall that this yielded a polynomial ring on one generator.
 So $V \definedas \pi_*(\bar Y )_{\QQ_\ell}$ is 1-dimensional, and $\phi \actson V$ dually to how it acts on cohomology, so $\phi: x \mapsto \frac 1 q x$.
 Thus $\det(1 - \phi) = 1 - \frac 1 q = \frac {q-1} q$, and inverting it yields $\frac q {q-1}$ as expected.

+Now let $G$ be any linear algebraic group.